baseballcal15/baseballcal15/README.md

 - 👋 Hi, I’m @baseballcal15
-- 👀 I’m interested in ... learning lua
+- 👀 I’m interested in ... learning c++
-- 🌱 I’m currently learning ... lua
+- 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Private message me